Masures associated with split Kac-Moody groups over valued fields: Chimneys and axiom

-Let $F^v$ be a vectorial face of $\pm\cT$.
 In this subsection, we study the action of the (defined below) subgroup $U^+_{\infty}(\Delta^u_+(F^v))$ of $U^+$ on $\I$.
 We give an interpretation of this group as the fixator of a filter on $\A$ (see Proposition~\ref{p_fix_V_Fv}).
 This study is a first step in the description of the fixator of a chimney.

-We set: and We call a subset of $\Phi$ of the form $\Phi^u_+(F^v)$ a \textbf{parabolic subset of roots} .
+We set: and We call a subset of $\Phi$ of the form $\Phi(F^v)$ a \textbf{parabolic subset of roots} .